quic-weijshen/qrb_ros_samples/ai_vision/sample_object_detection/README.md

 [INFO] [launch_ros.actions.load_composable_nodes]: Loaded node '/yolo_preprocess_node' in container '/yolo_node_container'
 ```

-Then you can check ROS topics with the name`/yolo_detect_overlay` in  rvize
+Then you can check ROS topics with the name`/yolo_detect_overlay` in  rviz2

 </details>